 If you have purchased one of these coffee presses it will only be from Starbucks and between November and December 2013.
 It would have cost around $40.

 Every day dangerous and defective products are a threat to unwary consumers but under products liability law in New York, manufacturers can be made accountable for the damage their products inflict.
 It is not necessary for an attorney to prove that the manufacturer was negligent as the evidence is in the defective product.

 Coffee carafes are not one of the most common types of defective products.
 Defects in vehicles commonly attract recalls and lawsuits.
 Recent incidences have included inappropriately installed floor mats leading to unintended increase in acceleration, defective tires causing tread separation, dangerously positioned gas tanks and defective airbags.
 Children’s toys have in recent years also been subject to injuries and lawsuits.

 Many defective products are difficult to track down as there are many points of sale but in the case of the coffee presses purchasers can easily identify if they have purchased a defective product as Starbucks was the only company selling these products.

 Anyone who has been injured by a Bodum coffee press should contact a personal injury lawyer who will assess the injury and a decision will be made if filing a lawsuit is appropriate.

 Filing a claim for compensation not only pays the medical costs of the victim and loss of wages while recovering, but is also a reminder to companies marketing products that consumers can take action if an injury results from a badly produced product.
-Richard S. Jaffe Esq. is an experienced personal injury attorney who knows the dangers and hardships caused by defective products and can be contacted at the Law Offices of Cohen & Jaffe LLP, 2001 Marcus Avenue, Suite W295, Lake Success, NY 11042
+Richard S. Jaffe Esq. is an experienced personal injury lawyer in Long Island who knows the dangers and hardships caused by defective products and can be contacted at the Law Offices of Cohen & Jaffe LLP, 2001 Marcus Avenue, Suite W295, Lake Success, NY 11042

 Phone: 516-358-6900 or toll free: 800-483-6149.